 Pronunciation: [ter-vi-seks]

 This word isn’t just a simple toast; it’s a bridge connecting centuries of Estonian heritage, a nod to the past, and a wish for the future.
-Derived from “tervis”, which means “health”, every time you raise a glass and toast “Terviseks!”, you’re channeling a rich tradition and wishing well-being and good health upon your companions.
+Derived from “tervis”, which means “health”, every time you raise a glass and toast “Terviseks!”, you’re channeling a rich Estonian meal tradition of raising your glass then wishing well-being and good health upon your companions.

 While “Terviseks!” reigns supreme in its popularity, there are other equally evocative expressions that the Estonians use, each painting a vivid picture of the nation’s rich linguistic and cultural tapestry.